kourgeorge/project-origin/docs/FuturePlans.md

 - It should allow extending the creature's capabilities, such as adding vocal communication and even love, hate, and motivation.
 - It should allow defining dynamic natures, like periods of dearth and epidemics.
 - Use dynamic graph deep learning framework such as TensorFlow 2.0 or Pytorch.
-- Use openAI baselines and/or Google dopamine projects as implementation of the creature brain.
+- Use openAI baselines and/or Google dopamine projects as an implementation of the creature brain.
-- Using Unity or other engine, implement a visual simulation environment.
+- Using Unity or other engines, implement a visual simulation environment.
-- Add morphology and form to creatures that defines its biological and physical features.
+- Add morphology and form to creatures that define its biological and physical features.

-## Far reaching plans and directions
+## Far-reaching plans and directions
 - Model selection and hyper-parameter tuning.
 Show that Convolutional can better survive than fully connected layers.
 - Special relation between individuals based on graph networks to process the relationship between individuals.
-- Hebbian Learning vs. Gradient based in survival environment.
+- Hebbian Learning vs. Gradient-based in a survival environment.
 Which is better?
 - Develop a game platform which allow training of a race and then allow it compete over resources with different race.
-- compare between different implementation of RL algorithms, model-based and model free, policy gradient and TD learning.
+- compare between the different implementation of RL algorithms, model-based and model-free, policy gradient and TD learning.